learn-co-curriculum/rails-url-helpers-readme/README.md

 resources :posts, only: [:index, :show]
 ```

-We briefly discussed this `resources` method in the dynamic routing lesson.
 This will create routing methods for posts that we can utilize in our views and
 controllers.
-Running `rake routes` in the terminal will give the following
+Running `rails routes` in the terminal will give the following
 output:

 ```bash